 During recent outbreaks, it was observed that most chikungunya infections occurring during pregnancy do not appear to result in transmission of the virus to the fetus.
 However, if the pregnant woman is viremic at the time of delivery, there is a risk for mother-to-child transmission with a vertical-transmission rate of almost fifty percent.
 Currently, there is no evidence that the virus is transmitted through breast milk.

 Often symptoms in infected individuals are mild and most patients recover fully.
 Infection appears to confer life long immunity.
-Chikungunya virus infections are sometimes confused with dengue viral infection, because both diseases can present with high temperatures and myalgias (muscle pain) in people living in or returning from tropical areas (see table 1).
+Chikungunya virus infections are sometimes confused with dengue viral infection, because both diseases can present with high temperatures and myalgias (muscle pain) in people living in or returning from tropical areas (see figure 2, and also diagnosis of Dengue and Chikungunya).
 Although these diseases share similar clinical features, prominent and prolonged joint pains are more consistent with chikungunya, whereas haemorrhage is more common in cases of dengue virus infection.